peacefulbelovedfish/TheConspiratorium/data/towns/belford/npcs/EllisFairweather.md

 **Alignment:** Neutral Good
 **Affiliation:** [Belford Political Network](../factions/BelfordPolitics.md)

+### Brief Summary
+A politically savvy scholar who serves as [Renna Dainhart](../npcs/RennaDainhart.md)’s assistant and courier.
+He is deeply invested in Belford’s stability and works behind the scenes to prevent [Karsus](../../../deities/Karsus.md)’s influence from taking root in the city.

 ### **Visual Description:**
 A **short, lean middle-aged scholar** with a **sharp mind and an ever-observant gaze.**
 He wears **diplomatic attire**—a clean-pressed button-up shirt, **puffy pantaloons, knee-high socks, and flats.**